 2. In-Network Providers: All three plans provide you with a choice of where to receive care, but you'll pay less when you receive care from an in-network provider.
 Click here to see if your current providers are in-network.

 3. Spending Accounts: If you enroll in the HSA plan, you'll be required to enroll in a Health Savings Account.
-You have the option to open a medical Flexible Spending Account (FSA) if you enroll in one of the other plans, or if you waive coverage.
+You have the option to open a medical Flexible Spending Account (FSA) as long as you are not enrolled in the HSA Plan.

 Additional details about the plans can be found here: